fedy97/etherscan-scraper/README.md

 3. Navigate into the folder of the project

+4. Run `npm install i` from the terminal, inside the project folder

-4. Put in a file.txt your addresses to be scanned, one per line
+5. Put in a file.txt your addresses to be scanned, one per line

-5. Run `node main.js path filename true`
+6. Run `node main.js path filename true`

    > `filename`: is the name of the file, like `addresses.txt`
    >